Are American Missionaries Still Relevant Overseas?

 Ed Stuart - Teaching Another Class of Future Gospel Sharers.
 It's cold in the mountains!

-Ed Stuart, one of my heroes and mentors, is a great example of the "new" opportunities God is opening up for American Missionaries.
+Ed Stuart, a great role model and mentor, is a great example of the "new" opportunities God is opening up for American missionaries.

-He is the director of SALT Leadership Training.
-These guys have been lead by the Spirit into the remotest areas of South America (and now Africa) to setup training partnerships that encourage and equip local leadership and lay people with the spiritual tools needed to reach out to others with the Gospel.
+As the director of SALT Leadership Training, he and his team have been led by the Spirit into the remotest areas of South America (and now Africa) to set up training partnerships that equip local leadership and lay people with the spiritual tools needed to reach others with the Gospel.

 Their mission statement: